 What is YEP? | Indexed Citations | In Process Citations | Searching | Other Resources

 In Process Citations

 During end-of-year activities, "in process" citations will continue to be added to PubMed.
 As a result, the number of PubMed records labeled [PubMed - in process] will temporarily increase.
-These citations do not have MeSH terms, but they have undergone issue level and subsequent citation level quality control reviews.

 A search limiting terms to fields affected by indexing (e.g., telemedicine [mh]) does not retrieve in process or publisher-supplied records.
 Therefore, during end-of-year activities when we are not adding recently completed, indexed citations to MEDLINE/PubMed, such searches - including those stored in My NCBI and retrieved through RSS feed stored searches - may not retrieve new records for some weeks.
 To retrieve new, in process records during this time, you should use searches that do not limit to affected fields (e.g., telemedicine).
 Note that the search terms are not tagged in this example.
 In early December, the in process citations that are within the scope of MEDLINE and that have been indexed since December 1, 2022 will be replaced as indexed citations with 2023 MeSH terms, Publication Types, etc. Searches, including My NCBI Stored Searches, containing tagged search terms will then retrieve all applicable MEDLINE records.

 - December 1, 2022: NLM expects to temporarily halt the addition of newly-indexed MEDLINE citations to PubMed.